ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 shares for aggregation or coerce an aggregator into diverting from the protocol specified (e.g., by divulging its input shares to the attacker).

-In the presence of this adversary, DAP aims to achieve the following high-level secure aggregation goals:
+In the presence of this adversary, DAP aims to achieve the privacy and robustness security goals described in {{!VDAF}}'s Security Considerations section.

-1. Privacy.
-Clients trust that some aggregator is honest.
-That is, as long as at least one aggregator executes the protocol faithfully, the parties learn nothing beyond the aggregate result (i.e., the output of the aggregation function computed over the honest measurements).
-1. Correctness.
-The collector trusts that the aggregators execute the protocol correctly.
-That is, as long as the aggregators execute the protocol faithfully, a malicious client can skew the aggregate result only by reporting a false (untruthful) measurement.
-The result cannot be influenced in any other way.

 Currently, the specification does not achieve these goals.
 In particular, there are several open issues that need to be addressed before these goals are met.
 Details for each issue are below.